lgreco/InventingTheFuture/README.md

 (The dawn of micro and personal computers in Cambridge UL and Menlo Park, CA)

 ### [Superhet](./topics/superhet.md)
-(the invention of radio and the transformation of telecommunications -- will include ham radio demo)
+(the invention of an affordable radio receiver and the democratization of telecommunications -- will include ham radio demo)

 ### [Technopolis on Murray Hill](./topics/technopolis_on_murray_hill.md)
 (The invention of the transistor and the role of AT&T Labs in shaping second half of 20th century technology)